Brad Meier

-Brad Meier (born April 11, 1967, in Dayton, Ohio) was a National Hockey League (NHL) referee, who wore uniform number 34.
+Brad Meier (born April 11, 1967, in Dayton, Ohio) is a National Hockey League (NHL) referee, who wore uniform number 34.
 Meier's first game as an NHL official was in the 1999–2000 NHL season.
 Meier was officiating on December 8, 2009, when Martin Brodeur tied Terry Sawchuk's career shutout record with his 103rd shutout.

 Meier, along with Marc Joannette, was selected to officiate the 57th National Hockey League All-Star Game in January 2009.
 He was selected to work games in the ice hockey men's tournament at the 2014 Winter Olympics in Sochi, Russia.